smatechnologies/ibm-i-agent-docs/versioned_docs/version-21.1/events-utilities/external-events.md

 RESSET – Resource Set
 *	To set a resource, enter a valid resource name and value.
 Refer to Resources in the Concepts documentation.

-#### Token
+#### Token  (OpCon Property)

 TOKADD - Token Add
 *	To add a token, enter a valid token name and value.
-Refer to Properties in the Concepts documentation.
+Refer to Properties in the [OpCon Concepts](https://help.smatechnologies.com/opcon/core/objects/properties#property-types) documentation.

 TOKDEL – Token Delete
 *	To delete a token, enter a valid token name.
-Refer to Properties in the Concepts documentation.
+Refer to Properties in the [OpCon Concepts](https://help.smatechnologies.com/opcon/core/objects/properties#property-types) documentation.

 TOKSET - Token Set
 *	To set a token, enter a valid token name and value.
-Refer to Properties in the Concepts documentation.
+Refer to Properties in the [OpCon Concepts](https://help.smatechnologies.com/opcon/core/objects/properties#property-types) documentation.

 ## CPYTOMSGIN
 This External Event Interface command allows a user program to directly pass OpCon events to the SAM and supporting services (SAM-SS).
 While the IBM i Agent supports an array of IBM i styled commands (listed above) for each of the OpCon External Events, the CPYTOMSGIN command offers convenient support for configuring External Event commands within the Agent's various automation tools.
 One of the advantages of this Event command wrapper utility is that it can recognize and replace Dynamic Variable {TOKENS} within any part of the submitted External Event command before the actual Event command is sent to the OpCon server.